delia-cretu/clipboard-landing-page-master/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Mobile-first workflow

 ### What I learned

-I used HTML markup language consistently throughout my entire code and put a lot of effort into utilising it properly in order to make my code better structured and more accessible.
+I used HTML5 semantic markup consistently throughout my entire code and put a lot of effort into utilising it properly in order to make my code better structured and more accessible.

 This is the first time I created media queries for several screen sizes in order to make sure the document remains visually appealing and accessible while sizing down a desktop window as well and not just on a phone.
 It was a very useful exercise that helped me improve my knowledge of the properties margin, width and max-width.